ICSI418Y/Quiztopia/README.md

 ### Server/

-We used teh default packages provided by `npm init`, as well as the Express, Mongoose, NodeMON, dotenv, and cors (imported with the command `npm i --save express mongoose nodemon dotenv cors`).
+We used the default packages provided by `npm init`, as well as the Express, Mongoose, NodeMON, dotenv, and cors (imported with the command `npm i --save express mongoose nodemon dotenv cors`).